hernanescu/notion-gmail/README.md

 ## Features

 - Monitors specified email addresses in Gmail
-- Automatically categorizes content based on keywords
+- Automatically categorizes content using either:
+  - Keyword-based matching (default)
+  - LLM-powered categorization (optional)
 - Creates well-formatted Notion pages for each newsletter
 - Preserves newsletter structure with proper formatting
 - Extracts and organizes links from newsletters
+- Extracts article URLs and links them to titles
+- Generates concise summaries using LLM (when enabled)
 - Avoids duplicate processing with persistent tracking

 ## Setup